AARP Eye Center

 - $3,345 for someone who files at full retirement age (66 and 4 months for people born in 1956, 66 and 6 months for people born in 1957).

 - $4,194 for someone who files at age 70.

-(For context, the estimated average Social Security retirement benefit in 2020 is $1,503 a month.
-The average disability benefit is $1,258.)
+(For context, the average Social Security retirement benefit in 2023 is estimated at $1,827 a month.
+The average disability benefit is $1,483.)

 Who is eligible for the maximum benefit?
-People who earned Social Security’s maximum taxable income — the amount of your earnings on which you pay Social Security taxes — for at least 35 years of their working lives.
-The maximum taxable income in 2020 is $137,700.
+People whose earnings equaled or exceeded Social Security’s maximum taxable income — the amount of your earnings on which you pay Social Security taxes — for at least 35 years of their working lives.
+The maximum taxable income in 2023 is $160,200.
 The figure is adjusted annually based on changes in national wage levels, and thus the maximum benefit changes each year.

 Keep in mind